 Here’s What to Do When a Realtor is in Breach of Contract

-72 percent of recent home sellers and buyers said that they would use their agent again—that’s the good news.
-But, what about the other 28 percent of clients who come away unsatisfied or worse?
+88% of recent home buyers said they would use their agent again — that’s the good news.
+But what about the other 12% of clients who come away unsatisfied or worse?
 When your real estate agent breaches contract, it’s a nightmare.
 A real estate agent’s failure to do their job can cost you time, money, and personal damages.

 When your real estate agent breaches contract, it causes real problems with serious consequences, but luckily there’s a solution.
 Open communication and legal preparation are key when dealing with your agent’s breach in contract.
 We’ll show you why.